History of the Shrine

 Nearly a thousand young men formally entered the Order at Mt.
 Airy between 1890 and 1967, to spend one year laying the foundation for their lives as Franciscans.
 Not all of these novices ended up professing vows in the order: one purpose of the novitiate is to discern God’s call.

-Today, the St Anthony Shrine and Friary is home to 11 friars and 5 men in the first stages of Franciscan life and spirituality known as formation.
+Today, the St Anthony Shrine and Friary is home to 11 friars.

 Mt.
 Airy holds a special place in the hearts of friars and friends.
 Vocation decisions made by novices affected the course of the Cincinnati province.
 The Shrine remains a place of peace, hope and communion with God and nature.
 It has been an inspiration and channel of God’s grace for over a century.
 May it be the same for another century and beyond.